 The name of the winery comes from combining his own name and his son Cole (Cole is 5th generation Napan and is the assistant winemaker).
 William Cole handcrafts a single vintage Cabernet Sauvignon each year from their estate property called Cabernet Sauvignon Cuvée Claire (named after his daughter).

 Everyone has their own taste in Cabernet’s and their Cabernet Sauvignon fit our palate like a glove.
 Our visit here was very early on in our project and after tasting this wine this was the first winery where we said “yes, we get it”!

 We are always looking for the “it” Cabernet Sauvignon wine during our Napa wine odyssey and this is definitely one of those.
 A local winemaker we met with previously describes “it” as having that special richness combined with elegance.
 The 2004 vintage is one of the nicer Cabernet’s that we’ve tried in Napa Valley.
 It is structured so that nothing dominates the wine, rather the acid, tannins and alcohol are extremely well managed and the overall structure is smooth and velvety.
 The nose is full of aromas of cherry and touches of vanilla from the French oak which lead to rich fruit flavors with a touch of mocha.
 Everything contained within this wine is representative of a very high quality Napa Cabernet.

 2.5 acres are planted on site and extreme micro management goes into the making of this wine – there are even micro terroir (soil) regions within the small property and each of these regions is treated as its own unit during harvest, fermentation, aging and the actual winemaking.

 A visit here is for very extremely serious wine enthusiasts and collectors as all visits and tours are private and the estate is opened for your party only.
-Visit: www.williamcolevineyards.com
+For more information and to join their mailing list, visit: www.williamcolevineyards.com